moredip/blog.thepete.net/source/_posts/2017-03-29-the-js-testing-ecosystem-needs-a-standard-matcher-library.markdown

 categories:
 ---

+The testing ecosystem in JavaScript today is full of tools which keep re-inventing the same wheel - Matchers.
+If we can extract this concept from individual tools into a general abstraction we can focus energy to build a much more expressive API, and provide a common ground for re-use and extension.
+Read on to find out why.

 ### Matchers when making assertions

 Unit-testing JavaScript code means making assertions about the shape of things.
 We make simple assertions like `expect(result).to.eql("SUCCESS")` all the time.
 We often make slightly more complex assertions like `expect(result).to.have.property('resultType','SUCCESS')` or `expect(result.count).to.be.above(0)`.
 Some tools allow us to make even more sophisticated assertions like: